The Son of Seven Mothers: India

 Stokes also indicated another Indian variant, Brave Hirálálbásá.
 In this tale, a king named Mánikbásá Rájá, or the Ruby King, has seven wives and seven sons.
-One day, he walks by the woods, and a Raksasha turns ino a Rani to lure him.
+One day, he walks by the woods, and a Raksasha turns into a Rani to lure him.
 The king falls in love with her and takes her as his eighth wife.
 Every night, the raksasha queen devours the king's animals and blames the seven queens.
 The king orders them to be blinded and cast them in a great hole.
 Six of the queens eat their children, but the seventh spares hers.
 For her action, God sends her food to share with the other queens.
 The boy grows up and climbs out of the hole.
 His seven mothers warn him not to go to his father's kingdom, but he does and the Raksasha Rani hires him as her servant.
 She sends him for some rosewater from the country of the Raksashas with a letter.
 In the country of the Raksashas, he meets a princess named Sonahrí Rání ("the Golden Rání"), with golden teeth and golden hair, kidnapped by the raksashas from he father, Sondarbásá Rájá,'s garden.
 Sonahrí Rani discovers the letter contains a command to kill the boy, and writes a new letter.
 The boy gets the rosewater and brings it to the raksasha raní.
 She then sends him for flowers and gives him another letter with a command to kill him.
 The boy passes by Sonahrí Raní's house, who alters the letter again.
 The prince Hiralal talks to a raksasha-grandmother and gets from her an ointment and a jar with the seven queens' eyes.
 He returns home and restores the queens' sight, and brings the flowers to the Raksasha-Raní.
 The wicked queen gives him a third letter and a request for a sári from the country of Raksashas.
 Sonahrí Raní alters the third letter.
 Hiralal tricks the Raksasha-grandmotehr into giving him a bird - a cockatoo - that contains the soul of the Raksasha-Raní.
 He kills the Raksasha that kidnapped Sonahrí Raní, and takes her with him as his bride.
 Hiralal rescues the seven queens from the hole and buys a mansion for them as his bride.
 Hiralal gives the Raksasha-Raní a bunch of flowers instead of the sári she asked.
 Hiralal then convinces his father to build an iron house and lure the Raksasha-Rani inside.
 After the Raksasha-Rani is locked inside the iron house, Hiralal takes out the cockatoo and shows it to the wicked queen, who turns into a monster in a state of panic.
-Hiralal wringles the bird's neck, and the Raksasha-Rani dies at last.
+Hiralal wrung the bird's neck, and the Raksasha-Rani dies at last.
 Hiralal reveals the whole truth to his father.
 The king asks for the queens' forgiveness and restores them to their proper places.